dotnet/docs-maui/docs/user-interface/controls/carouselview/interaction.md

 The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.CarouselView> defines the following properties that control user interaction:

 - `CurrentItem`, of type `object`, the current item being displayed.
 This property has a default binding mode of `TwoWay`, and has a `null` value when there isn't any data to display.
-- `CurrentItemChangedCommand`, of type `ICommand`, which is executed when the current item changes.
+- `CurrentItemChangedCommand`, of type <xref:System.Windows.Input.ICommand>, which is executed when the current item changes.
 - `CurrentItemChangedCommandParameter`, of type `object`, which is the parameter that's passed to the `CurrentItemChangedCommand`.
 - `IsBounceEnabled`, of type `bool`, which specifies whether the <xref:Microsoft.Maui.Controls.CarouselView> will bounce at a content boundary.
 The default value is `true`.
 - `IsSwipeEnabled`, of type `bool`, which determines whether a swipe gesture will change the displayed item.
 The default value is `true`.
 - `Loop`, of type `bool`, which determines whether the <xref:Microsoft.Maui.Controls.CarouselView> provides looped access to its collection of items.
 The default value is `true`.
 - `Position`, of type `int`, the index of the current item in the underlying collection.
 This property has a default binding mode of `TwoWay`, and has a 0 value when there isn't any data to display.
-- `PositionChangedCommand`, of type `ICommand`, which is executed when the position changes.
+- `PositionChangedCommand`, of type <xref:System.Windows.Input.ICommand>, which is executed when the position changes.
 - `PositionChangedCommandParameter`, of type `object`, which is the parameter that's passed to the `PositionChangedCommand`.
 - `VisibleViews`, of type `ObservableCollection<View>`, which is a read-only property that contains the objects for the items that are currently visible.